alidehkhodaei/kotlin-cheat-sheet/README.md

 # Kotlin Cheatsheet
-Kotlin is a modern, multi-paradigm programming language that runs on the Java Virtual Machine (JVM) and is designed to be more concise and safer than Java.
 A Kotlin cheat sheet is a quick reference guide that provides a concise summary of the most important Kotlin syntax and features.
-If you'd like to support me, please give a star to this repository.⭐🙏
+Most of the content in this cheat sheet has been collected from the official Kotlin documentation while avoiding detailed explanations.
+This cheat sheet is designed for quick review purposes and not for providing detailed information, so I suggest that you also read the official Kotlin documentation.
+If you'd like to support me, please give a star to this repository.⭐

 ![Kotlin logotype](https://github.com/alidehkhodaei/kotlin-cheatsheet/blob/add-cheatsheet/images/kotlin_logotype.jpg)